Tuesday, April 23, 2024

 That complicated style of marching is named "Goose Step", which was invented in the Kingdom of Prussia during the reign of Frederick the Great as the "piercing step".
 Decades later, German tacticians brought it to the Russian Empire, and Czar Paul liked it, too.

-When Soviets dominated Russia, they kept it and spread it to their Soviet-Bloc dominions, including Czechia.
-(In 1895, the Guangxu Emperor of China's Qing Dynasty also adopted it for his imperial army.
-China's Communist Army continued it).
 It requires practice to coordinate the timing of each step, and it is difficult to maintain for a lengthy time.
-Honor Guards use it in Chile, Argentina, Ecuador, Peru, Mexico, Venezuela, Albania, Belarus, Bulgaria, Estonia, Georgia, Latvia, Moldova, Hungary, Poland, Angola, Botswana, Burundi, Ethiopia, Egypt, Ghana, Niger, Nigeria, Rwanda, Senegal, Iran, India, Kazakhstan, Qatar, Uzbekistan, Indonesia, Bangladesh, Nepal, Taiwan, and the Kingdoms of Bhutan, Thailand, and Cambodia.
+Honor Guards use it in Chile, Argentina, Ecuador, Peru, Mexico, Venezuela, Albania, Belarus, Bulgaria, Georgia, Moldova, Hungary, Poland, Angola, Botswana, Burundi, Ethiopia, Egypt, Ghana, Niger, Nigeria, Rwanda, Senegal, Iran, India, Kazakhstan, Qatar, Indonesia, Uzbekistan, Bangladesh, Nepal, the island-nation of Taiwan, the Baltic nations of Estonia and Latvia, and the Kingdoms of Bhutan, Thailand, and Cambodia.

 The president is lucky.
 We think that being surrounded by such handsome protectors is very nice!

-The last time we saw a Changing of the Guard Ceremony was at the palace in Oslo.
+The last time that we saw a Changing of the Guard Ceremony was at the royal palace in Oslo.
 To see that, please use this link: https://halfwindsorfullthrottle.blogspot.com/2023/08/our-trip-to-oslo-norway-storting.html

 With the daily ceremony over, the crowd dispersed.